| Title: | Helper Functions for Org Files |

 not support timezones.

-A character vector, usually with class org
+A character vector, usually with class org.
+In some cases,

-is additionally attached.
+class character is additionally attached.

-To save it to a file, use writeLines
+To save it to a file, use writeLines.

 Enrico Schumann